This post may contain affiliate links. Please see my disclosure policy for more details.

 How Much Does Electricity Cost in Australia?

-In terms of household bills in Australia, if you’re renting a whole property to yourself, note that it’s usual for your landlord to pay the council tax.
-This is very different from in the UK, where the tenant has to pay it!
+In terms of household bills in Australia, if you’re renting a whole property to yourself, note that it is standard for your landlord to pay the council tax.
+This is different from in the UK, where the tenant has to pay it.

 I’ve also found that in a lot of properties, the landlord pays the water bill as well.
 That may just be in apartments though.

-Also note that Australia doesn’t have gas central heating inside homes like many colder countries do, so if you’ve got an electric oven, you may not have a gas supply at all.
+Also note that Australia doesn’t have gas central heating inside homes like many colder countries do, so if you’ve got an electric oven and cooker top, you may not have a gas supply at all.

 The average electricity bill per year for a two-person household in the ACT and Tasmania was $2,004.